ve345/CS193HW1/README.md

 You will be finished with the assignment when you have a functional **SINGLE COMMAND** for each of the 12 tasks.
 In order to test your commands, run `./grader.sh` in terminal.
 This program will let you know which command is not functionally properly.
 Please note that the grade you recieve with the `grader.sh` is not your guarenteed grade on homework 2.
 Your TA will still go through your commands to ensure that you only use a single command for each of the tasks.

-## I messed up my directory.
-How do I reset?
+### How do I reset my ORIGIN directory?

 Simply run `./clean.sh`.
 This will reset your `ORIGIN` directory without deleting your answers in `answers.sh`.
 It is like nothing ever happened!

 ## NEED HELP?

 Take a look at the **Terminal_Guide.md** file in the repository.
-This document reviews the content found in Lecture 3.
+This document reviews the content found in lecture.
 Everything you need to complete this assignment can be found there.

 Try different things out by typing out commands in terminal.
 It is okay to mess up.
 Simply run `./clean.sh` to revert any changes.
 The best way to learn is to experiment!

 If you need extra help, ask a TA, ask on Piazza, or Google around.  **DO NOT COPY DIRECTLY FROM ANOTHER STUDENT**

 ## Getting Start